-Munich reassures Germans that Oktoberfest won't be moving to Dubai
+Munich hits back at rival 'Oktoberfest' event in Dubai

-(CNN) — The organizers of Oktoberfest, Munich's heralded and raucous annual beer festival, have sought to reassure distraught Germans by dismissing rumors that the event will move to Dubai.
+(CNN) — The organizers of Oktoberfest, Munich's heralded and raucous annual beer festival, have criticized plans to create a rival event in Dubai and sought to reassure Germans that the original won't be moving.

-Local media reported that plans were being drawn up to move this year's event to the United Arab Emirates city, amid high Covid-19 case rates across Europe.
+Organizers of a breakaway festival confirmed to CNN their plans to emulate Munich's Oktoberfest at the Dubai Marina from October 2021 until 2022 -- running parallel to the World Expo event.

+"Oktoberfest in Dubai" is promoted by Charles Blume, who helps organize the Berlin Christmas market, and is set to feature dozens of beer tents, food stands, attractions and rides.
+The location hosts up to 120,000 guests and there will be "no restrictions to traditional Bavarian dress, beer, music or sale and consumption of foods of any kind."

-The reports shocked Germans, who reacted angrily to the prospect on social media.
+But reports of the event have angered many Germans, some of whom criticized the prospect on social media.

-But organizers said they weren't involved with any plans to relocate the festival, known locally as Wiesn, and insisted it would remain in Bavaria.
+And organizers said they weren't involved with any plans to relocate their festival, known locally as Wiesn, insisting that the original would remain in Bavaria and the rival event was unconnected.

 "Recently, media in German-speaking countries have been reporting intensively on plans by a private individual to hold an Oktoberfest in Dubai," organizers wrote on their website.
 "Various headlines linguistically suggest that the Munich Oktoberfest is actually being relocated to Dubai, is moving there, or is taking place in the desert this year due to a possible cancellation.